-A countersignatory is someone who can confirm your identity.
-They need to confirm that, to the best of their knowledge, the details you have given in your application are correct, and they must also confirm that the photograph is of you. parental responsibility cannot apply for a separate passport for that child.
+- A countersignatory is someone who can confirm your identity.
+They need to confirm that, to the best of their knowledge, the details you have given in your application are correct, and they must also confirm that the photograph is of you. - For child applications (aged under 16), it is also to confirm that they have personally known the parent who signed the declaration in section 9 of the application form, for at least two years.
+Please include the adults' name and not the name of the child.
+They must also confirm that this individual has parental responsibility for the child and confirm the child's photo.